The result is the number 1021 formatted as text "1021". All numbers in column D are formatted as text with the formulas seen in column F.

-Normally, you want to maintain numeric values in Excel, because they can be used in formulas with other numbers.
+Normally, you want to maintain numeric values in Excel, because they can be used in formulas that perform numeric calculations.
 However, there are situations where converting numbers to text makes sense.
-For example, you might want to perform a lookup on numbers using wildcards, which can't be done with numeric values.
+One example is when you want to concatenate (join) a formatted number to text.
+For example, "Sales last year increased by over 15%", where the number .15 has been formatted with a percent symbol.
+Without the TEXT function, the number formatting will be stripped.
+Another example is when you want to perform a lookup on numbers using wildcards, which can't be done with numeric values.

 In this example, the values in column A are "stored as text".
 This means if you try to SUM column A, you'll get a result of zero.
 The VALUE function will try to "coerce" a number stored as text to a true number.
 In simple cases, it will just work...